2code4coffee/Icons-for-comunity-use/README.md

 # Icons for comunity use
-Cats dressed as octopus icons <br> For everyone's use and contribution <br>
+Cats dressed as octopus icons made in Microsoft Designer<br> For everyone's use and contribution <br>
 This is in
 <a href="https://github.com/2code4coffee/Icons-for-comunity-use/discussions/1" target="_blank">
     <img src="https://img.shields.io/badge/Discussions-8A2BE2?style=plastic&logo=chat&logoColor=ffffff&logoSize=auto" height="20" /></a> now